 Since we are talking about B2B email marketing here, you need to keep in mind that the age, sex or other demographic indicators might not make that much of a difference.

-These were just three ways in which data can be used for segmentation.
+These were just six ways in which data can be used for segmentation.
 In the subsequent articles we will be talking about further aspects of data segmentation while carrying out B2B email marketing campaigns.
-We would be looking at segmentation parameters, tracking of effectiveness, engagement behaviors etc. in subsequent articles.